oconnor663/bao/docs/spec.md

 parallel.
 Note that the main downside of BLAKE2sp is that it hardcodes 8-way parallelism, such that moving to a higher degree of parallelism would change the output.
-But `hash_many` doesn't have that limitation, and when AVX-512 becomes more widespread, it will execute 16-way parallelism without an API change.
+But `hash_many` doesn't have that limitation, and when AVX-512 becomes more widespread, it will execute 16-way parallelism without changing the output or the API.

 ## Design Rationales and Open Questions

 ### Why BLAKE2s instead of BLAKE2b?

-**It's faster both on small 32-bit embedded systems and on modern 64-bit systems with SIMD.** There are two important differences between BLAKE2s and
+**It's faster, both on small 32-bit embedded systems and on modern 64-bit systems with SIMD.** There are two important differences between BLAKE2s and
 BLAKE2b: